ryanshoover/quicksilver-wpmu-db-clone/README.md

 ## Installation

 1. Copy the code to your site repo at `/private/scripts`
+2. Run `composer install` inside the script folder to install its dependencies.
-2. Update your `pantheon.yml` file to include a snippet like below.
+3. Update your `pantheon.yml` file to include a snippet like below.
 This will enable the quicksilver hook.

     ```yml
     workflows: